 The one scene that actually sheds light on their bond is a brie flashback of them exploring the woods to see the fairies.
 That’s it.
 I guess there’s also the flashback where they’re running away from authorities burning the forest but that serves more to elaborate on the path Veronica chose and not how much she cares about Maryla.
 Quite honestly, that scene leaves you with a couple of questions.
 Like, why are the authorities burning the forest and killing the fairies?
 Why did Veronica even leave her best friend in the first place?
 Mind you, this happens after checking on Maryla as she started to fall behind.
 It just doesn’t add up.

 I consider it a blessing then that Fairy Gone doesn’t go out of its way explaining the individual fairy powers.
 Lord knows I’d be bored out of my mind if it stalled the action and have someone explained the techniques to me a minute each.
-To be fair, the JoJo and Persona-esque powers are cool such as Veronica’s fairy being able to possess and kill people by entering an fresh wound or Free having a straight up werewolf at his side.
+To be fair, the JoJo and Persona-esque powers are cool such as Veronica’s fairy being able to possess and kill people by entering an open wound or Free straight up having werewolf at his side.
 It’s all cool and all but with the writing so stiff and the characters so lifeless, it’s hard to really care what’s going onscreen.
 Frankly. because I don’t care, Maryla’s repeated attempts to talk to Veronica felt droning, a couple of stop gaps to the flashy action.

 And then there’s the fact that the fairies are animated through CGI.
 I really don’t want to give P.A.
 Works too much crap because they are generally a great studio and for the most part, Fairy Gone looks well drawn.
 But yes, the CGI is pretty distracting and it’s an odd artistic choice too considering this studio’s repertoire.
-Maybe it’s budgetary thing (Iroduku was two seasons ago after all) but that’s a damn shame then if that is the case.
+Maybe it’s a budgetary thing (Iroduku was two seasons ago after all) but that’s a damn shame then if that is the case.

 It really goes to show that execution will more often that not, outweigh the strength of the concept.
 Fairy Gone has a premise that just screams “cool” to me; it’s largely why I looked forward to it so much in the preseason.
 Unfortunately, the narrative and characters are there to back up and in case you ask, I’m seeing comments that Episode 2 doesn’t fare much better in those departments which leaves me wary.
 I was really hoping Fairy Gone would be one of the heavy hitters but with how underwhelming Episode 1 was, I don’t intend on watching any more of this.